-The Company is on course for value creation as we look forward in both rail and automotive markets.
-We have determined a clear path for the commercialization of our new products in order to provide longer-term profitable revenue growth.
-With no interest-bearing long-term debt to service and improved sales prospects from a larger product portfolio, Kelso can focus on the growth of its equity value from financial performance generated from a wider range of new proprietary products.
+The Company feels it is on course for new value creation as we look forward to new business success in both rail and automotive markets.
+Management has determined a clear path for the commercialization of our new products in order to provide longer-term profitable revenue growth.
+With no interest-bearing long-term debt to service and improved sales prospects from larger diverse markets, Kelso can focus on the growth of its equity value from financial performance generated from a wider range of new proprietary products.